inlivedev/inlive-js-sdk/packages/room/README.md

 await room.endRoom(roomData.data.roomId);
 ```

+#### Properties

+- `event` : **object**

+  A collection of room events available to listen by accessing `room.event.<EVENT_NAME>`.

+#### Methods

+- `room.createRoom(name?: string | undefined)`

+  A method to create a new room.
+If the optional `name` parameter is passed, the room will be created under that name.
+This method will return a promise.

+- `room.getRoom(roomId: string)`

+  A method to get the room data.
+It expects a `roomId` as a parameter.
+This method will return a promise.

+- `room.createClient(roomId: string, clientId?: string | undefined)`

+  A method to create and register a new client to the room.
+It expects two parameters.
+The `roomId` is required.
+If the client prefers to set their own client ID, the second client ID parameter can be set.
+This method will return a promise.

+- `room.createPeer(roomId: string, clientId: string)`

+  A method to create a peer that manages the WebRTC peer to peer connection.
+It requires `roomId` and `clientId` parameters to be set.

+- `room.on(eventName: string, callback: Function)`

+  A method to listen a specific room event.
+It requires `eventName` and `callback` function parameters to be set.

+- `room.leaveRoom(roomId: string, clientId: string)`

+  A method to trigger a proper leave room functionality for client.
+It requires `roomId` and `clientId` parameters to be set.
+This method will return a promise.

+- `room.endRoom(roomId: string)`

+  A method to end the room for everyone.
+When this method is called, everyone will be disconnected from the room and the room session will be ended.
+It require a `roomId` parameter to be set.
+This method will return a promise.

 ### Peer object

 The peer object is created when the client call the `room.createPeer()` method.
 Using this method simplifies the WebRTC peer-to-peer connection with remote peer for video and audio calls.
 Peer is mainly running on WebRTC technology and should be run on the client side.